home-assistant/companion.home-assistant/docs/notifications/commands.md

 <span class='beta'>BETA</span>

-It is not unlikely that the data, that you are trying to send, contains special characters or characters that are used as delimiters when parsing the intent_extra parameter (`,`, `:` or `;`).
+It is not unlikely that the data you are trying to send contains special characters or characters that are used as delimiters when parsing the intent_extra parameter (`,`, `:` or `;`).
 In this case, it is recommended that you specify the data type as `String.urlencoded` by appending it after another colon `:` at the end.
-For example, to send a JSON-formatted extra to Gadgetbridge we can do the following:
+For example, to send a JSON formatted extra to Gadgetbridge, you could use the following:

 ```yaml
 automation: